Frequently Asked Questions

 If I did not contract COVID-19, can I still apply?

-If you have experienced financial hardship and/or housing instability, including inability to pay rent and utilities due to the COVID-19 pandemic, you may be eligible.
+If you have experienced financial hardship and/or housing instability, including inability to pay rent due to the COVID-19 pandemic, you may be eligible.

 Can I apply regardless of my citizenship or residency state?